Edmonton-Public-Library/Metro/README.md

 * Google has flagged the `setup.exe` as malware.
 The development team has asked for a review of the application, but until that time the exe may have to be sent by other means.
 February 9, 2022.
 ## Windows
 * The `-c c:\path\to\configs` switch doesn't seem to work as expected.
 I have experimented with several different ways of passing the parameters in prunmgr, but none have panned out.
 To fix just copy your config properties file into the c:\Metro directory.
 The MeCard server looks there for properties files by default.
-## Ubuntu
+## Ubuntu Java 11
-* When using Java 11 you may have an issue with jsvc complaining that it can’t find the JVM environment because jsvc can’t find a jvm in `/usr/bin/default-java`.
+* When using **Java 11** you may have an issue with jsvc complaining that it can’t find the JVM environment because jsvc can’t find a jvm in `/usr/bin/default-java`.
 The solution from StackOverflow.

 _I experienced the issue with jsvc version 1.0.6, which is the one you get if you run apt install jsvc on Ubuntu.
 To check the version installed run:_
 ```bash